 3.1 Unpacking composite fertility lattice plots: the case of West and East Germany

-Figure 1a provides an illustration of how the cumulative cohort fertility contours are constructed from the age-specific fertility schedules for any specific cohort.
+Figure 1a provides an illustration of how the pseudo cumulative cohort fertility contours are constructed from the age-specific fertility schedules for any specific cohort.
 West German cohorts born in 1935 and 1938 are used in the example.

-Figure 1a: Illustration of construction of cumulative cohort fertility contours
+Figure 1a: Illustration of construction of pseudo cumulative cohort fertility contours